-- The academic merit and personal achievements of the applicant. - The strength and suitability of the research supervisors in supporting the applicant in their research and career progression.

-- The scientific merit of the proposed research, including feasibility of the proposed research. - The applicant's demonstrable commitment to cancer research. - The strength of endorsement from the applicant's referees and how well-known the applicant is to them.
+- The academic merit and personal achievements of the applicant. - The strength and suitability of the research mentor(s) in supporting the applicant in their research and career progression. - The scientific merit of the proposed research, including feasibility of the proposed research. - The applicant's demonstrable commitment to cancer research.